 Awareness and control of primary and secondary I/O operations are one of the many benefits of having a distributed storage system like vSAN integrated directly into the hypervisor.
-Begining with vSAN 6.7 and continuing through vSAN 7 U1, Adaptive Resync takes advantage of VMware's abilities to optimize and tune vSAN in a way that achieves an all new level of consistency of VM performance under a wide variety of conditions.
+Beginning with vSAN 6.7 and continuing through the most recent editions of vSAN, Adaptive Resync takes advantage of VMware's abilities to optimize and tune vSAN in a way that achieves an all new level of consistency of VM performance under a wide variety of conditions.

 About the Author

 This content in this document was assembled using content from various resources from vSAN Engineering and vSAN Product Management.